Understanding Your Options

 Before having surgery, you will be seen by your primary care provider or another doctor arranged by our office to help ensure that you can safely undergo surgery.
 Testing will often involve an EKG and basic lab work as well as a comprehensive history and physical exam to ensure that you do not have any major medical issues that would make it more difficult to undergo surgery.

 Recovery after joint replacement takes a full year; however, 90% of your recovery will happen in the first three to four months.
-When you are fully recovered from your hip replacement, there will be no restrictions on your activity and you can resume any and all activities that you wish.
+When you are fully recovered from your knee replacement, there will be no restrictions on your activity and you can resume any and all activities that you wish.

 All surgeries have possible complications.
 These complications are rare, and we will do everything to help ensure they don’t happen to you.
 Below are some of the more significant complications that can occur.

 Infections in joint replacements are catastrophic problems.
 They often require multiple surgeries and weeks of IV antibiotics to get rid of it.
 This is why it is very important to make sure that you are healthy before surgery and take good care of your incision after surgery.
-The overall risk of an infection is around 0.5%.
+The overall risk of an infection is less than 0.5%.

 Major surgery on the lower extremity puts you at risk for blood clots.
 The risk of blood clots is higher in some patients, particularly those who have a clotting disorder or a history of blood clots in the past.
 We will put you on a blood thinner for a month after surgery.
 Based on your risk factors, it may be as little as just an aspirin twice per day or it may be something stronger.
 Being as mobile as you can after surgery will help reduce this risk.